 The 115hp 1.2-litre petrol is the cheapest model in the Pulsar range and it’s a high-tech turbocharged unit that offers a strong mix of performance and economy.
-It gets from 0-62mph in 10.7 seconds, giving it enough power in reserve to deal with the cut and thrust of motorway traffic, yet can return fuel economy of 56.5mpg and CO2 emissions of 117g/km for road tax of just £30 a year.
-As a result you would have to cover a high annual mileage to be able to justify choosing the petrol model.
+It gets from 0-62mph in 10.7 seconds, giving it enough power in reserve to deal with the cut and thrust of motorway traffic, yet can return fuel economy of 56.5mpg and CO2 emissions of 117g/km.
+As a result, you would have to cover a high annual mileage to be able to justify choosing the petrol model.
 It can be fitted with an automatic gearbox, but as it costs another £1,350 we would steer clear unless it’s absolutely necessary.

 The other petrol engine has its balance tipped more towards performance.
 With a 1.6-litre capacity it produces 190hp, enough to get the car from 0-62mph in just 7.7 seconds.
 However, despite it being the quickest model in the range, it doesn’t feel that fast and comes with no upgrades to aid cornering.
 Fuel economy of 47.9mpg should be readily affordable for most people, but isn’t that impressive when you consider a Peugeot 308 GTi with 270hp costs about the same to run.

 You’ll have to cover a considerable mileage to make the 1.5-litre 110hp diesel model a cost-effective purchase against the cheaper-to-buy basic petrol.
-It has the cheapest running costs in the range, with fuel economy of 78.5mpg and CO2 emissions of 94g/km that mean road tax is free.
+It has the cheapest running costs in the range, with fuel economy of 78.5mpg and CO2 emissions of 94g/km.
 With 0-62mph taking 11.5 seconds it is a little slower than the petrol on paper, although at motorway speeds it makes overtaking less effort.